 “Bicycle storage is permitted only at the bicycle racks provided around campus.
 Do not chain or lock to benches, light poles, sign poles, stairwell rails, building emergency egress points, or trees.

 Bicycles found at these locations will be impounded immediately if they pose a safety hazard, otherwise they will be tagged for 24 hours then removed and impounded.

 Impounded bicycles will be stored in the gated area within the Parking Deck.
 You may claim your bicycle during normal Parking Services Hours of Operation (M-F).
-To claim a registered bicycles you will need to present your W&M Id card.
-For non-registered bicycles you must provide proof of ownership.
+To claim a registered bicycle you will need to present your W&M Id card.
+For non-registered bicycles you must provide proof of ownership and complete a Bicycle Abatement form.
 The recovery fee to remove a bicycle from impound is $25 due at the time of release.”From Bicycle Rules and Regulations

 6. Is there indoor storage on campus?